microsoft/bond/tools/image-builder/README.md

-# Boost Builder
+# Image Builder

-This directory contains the source for a docker container that will create binaries of a number of Boost versions for Ubuntu 14.04 (Trusty Tahr).
-These binaries are useful for regression testing across those Boost releases.
+This directory contains the source for a docker container that will be used for building Bond C++ which will contain binaries of a number of Boost versions for Ubuntu 16.04 (Xenial Xerus).

 # Pre-requisites